I am working on an M.A. in biblical studies at Multnomah Seminary. Travel is part of my personality!

 That you may correctly answer him who sent you?

 While similarities are easy to detect between these two passages, the parallels are not so alike as to imply borrowing.
 The principles of hearing and applying wisdom are universal ones that need not find a counterpart for legitimacy.
-These are common ideals that have been ruminated over by numerous writers from numerous cultures.
+These are common ideals that numerous writers from numerous cultures have ruminated over.

 Ernest C. Lucas, Exploring the Old Testament: A Guide to the Psalms & Wisdom Literature, p.
 88.